mbinnun/MBPUP/README.md

 MBPUP-VM - Portable virtualization distro
 =

 Ever wanted to run a VM on a new machine without installing any additional software?
-Now you can!
+Now you can!<br />
-MBPUP-VM is an MBPUP distro with embedded virtualization software such as VMware-Player, VirtualBox and QEMU.
+MBPUP-VM is an MBPUP distro with embedded virtualization software such as VMware-Player, VirtualBox and QEMU.<br />
 Only run the live system and you'll able to run any VM you like without any additional installation.

 Download MBPUP-VM version 1.1 ISO image from: